Beyond the “angry vote”. The 2001 Argentine legislative elections revisited from an analysis of the political discourses of the time

 publishDate 2021

-url http://revele.uncoma.edu.ar/index.php/Sociales/article/view/3144
+url https://revele.uncoma.edu.ar/index.php/Sociales/article/view/3144

 work_keys_str_mv AT canemariana beyondtheangryvotethe2001argentinelegislativeelectionsrevisitedfromananalysisofthepoliticaldiscoursesofthetime